kubauth/kubauth-doc/docs/60-references/130-group.md

 Group names should be descriptive and follow your organization's naming conventions.
 Consider:

 - Using lowercase with hyphens: `ops-team`, `developers`, `cluster-admins`
-- Namespace-scoped names if managing multiple clusters/environments
 - Prefixes for different categories: `app-`, `k8s-`, `ldap-`

-### Documentation

-Use the `comment` field generously to document:

-- The group's purpose
-- Who should be members
-- What access or permissions it grants
-- When it should be reviewed

 ### Kubernetes RBAC Integration